Principal, Schermerhorn Program

-The program operates from Monday morning at 8: 00 am when buses begin to arrive through 4:00 pm Friday afternoon or not until the last student leaves.
-The school day consists of eight periods all forty five minutes in length.
-Homeroom is at 8:15 am while first period class starts at 8:23.
+The program operates from Monday morning at 8: 15 am when buses begin to arrive through 3:00 pm Friday afternoon or not until the last student leaves.
+The school day consists of eight periods per day each forty-five minutes in length.
+Homeroom begins at 8:15 am while the first-period class begins at 8:23.
 There are two lunch periods for the students.
-The elementary and some middle school students have fifth period lunch while the remainder of the middle and high school students will have sixth period lunch.
+The elementary and some of middle school students have fifth-period lunch while the remainder of the middle and high school students will have sixth-period lunch.
 The end of the school day is at 2:47 pm.

-Our students’ primary disability is visual impairment with no secondary disability on their Individual Education Plan (IEP).
-Their visual impairments are due to some of the most common causes of vision problems such as retinopathy of prematurity (ROP), glaucoma, congenital cataracts and retinoblastoma.
-Two of our students are orthopedically impaired, requiring the use of a wheelchair.
+Our students’ primary disability is a visual impairment with no secondary disability on their Individual Education Plan (IEP).
+Their visual impairments are due to some of the most common causes of vision problems such as retinopathy of prematurity (ROP), glaucoma, congenital cataracts, and retinoblastoma.

 We actively participate in research conducted by experts in our field.
 Throughout the years we have